 The Grévin is France’s equivalent to London’s Madame Tussauds… which is rather ironic if you think about it; not only was Madam Tussaud French, but she also created both wax sculptures and death masks for many of the figures now depicted in historical scenes in The Grévin (Louis XVI, Marie Antoinette, Marat, and Robespierre).
-But, there is no Tussauds in France.
+But, there are no Tussauds in France.

-While on a self imposed exile in the UK, Tussaud opened her first museum in London in 1836.
+While on a self-imposed exile in the UK, Tussaud opened her first museum in London in 1836.
 The Grévin came much later in 1882, opened by Arthur Meyer in the Passage Jouffroy and named after caricaturist Alfred Grévin.
 Rather recently, the museum expanded its brand and now has one location in Montreal (2013) and another in Praha (2014).

-Like mentioned above, the Paris location focuses on French personalities and history.
+As mentioned above, the Paris location focuses on French personalities and history.
 The grand finale is a “rockified” gallery full of historical wax figures displayed in modern scenes… Paris style.

 However, the pièce de résistance in the musée is not the hall of mirrors you have to pass through to get to the museum (built for the Exposition Universelle in 1900), or the expansive and detailed Grévin Theatre in the heart of the building (which held magic shows in the late 1800s and showed Émile Reynaud’s first cartoons in the 1890s), nor the extremely large wax collection of French personalities.